Open to join now - start today!

 How long does it last?

-The course content is released over six weeks from the published start date.
+The course content is released over six weeks starting when you sign up.
 Thereafter, it's yours to access for as long as you like.
 There is no cut-off date: once you're in, it's all yours.

 I have no plans to leave this platform.
 If I ever decide to quit, I'll make sure you have at least a year's access to all the material before anything disappears.